 The City of Rogers worked with a non-profit to secure a home in Rogers to be used for individuals and families coming out of homelessness.
-They will live in this home up to 18 months giving them time to get back on their feet and move completely on their own.
+They will live in this home up to 18 months giving them time to get back on their feet and to take care of themselves or family with no assistance at the end of the 18 months.
 A donor gave this group a new 1,400 square foot house in Rogers.
 It has been named Tapestry House.
-This non-profit has worked with the Continuum of Care to find this family/individual to move into this house.
+This non-profit worked with the Continuum of Care t find this family/individual to move into this house.
 With the gift of this home, they no longer need Community Development Block Grant (CDBG) resources to help make Tapestry House a reality.
 From the perspective of the CDBG Administrator, it was a privilege to work with this group and learn more about finding the resources needed in this area to end homelessness.